-The DrunkDeer A75 is a wired gaming keyboard with a compact (75%) form factor that uses hall-effect switches.
+The DrunkDeer A75 is a wired gaming keyboard with a compact (75%) form factor that uses Hall effect switches.
 These switches use magnetic sensors to detect the depth of your keypress and allow you to customize the pre-travel distance of individual switches.
-This keyboard also has RGB lighting with individually backlit keys, media hotkeys, and a programmable control knob.
+This keyboard also has RGB lighting with individually backlit keys, media hotkeys, and a control knob.
 You can customize many settings directly on the keyboard, including pre-travel customization and backlighting control.
-Using the configuration software, you can customize additional options like rapid trigger sensitivity, custom profiles, and macros.
+You can customize additional options like rapid trigger sensitivity and create custom profiles using the web-based configuration software.

 The DrunkDeer A75 is excellent for gaming.
 It has outstanding latency, and you can customize the pre-travel distance and reset point of each individual switch, allowing you to fine-tune the sensitivity to your preferences, providing an extremely snappy and responsive feeling experience for gaming in any genre.
 The build quality is good overall, but the plastic chassis feels a bit cheap, and the high-profile design means it may be fatiguing to use for longer periods without a wrist rest.